TheZoq2/Presentations/electronics_for_programmers/slip_input.md

 ### Ohms Law

 [[(animated)
-- More voltage -> More current
+- More voltage → More current
 >>
-- More resistance -> Less current
+- More resistance → Less current
 >>

 But, we don't really have to care.
-In digital circuits, voltage is all that matters ]]
+In digital circuits, voltage is (usually) all that matters ]]